 - walk the land you have under agreement

-- record observations to check you’re managing the options as specified in your agreement
+- record observations to check you are managing the options as specified in your agreement

-- take measurements using GPS devices or a tape measure for small lengths of options
+- take measurements of options or mapping changes using GPS devices or a tape measure for small lengths of options

 - take photographs to support their observations